 I call it the cookie monster rule.
 It might be a great idea, but if no one understands it, it doesn’t work.

 Don’t get caught with your hand in the cookie jar.
 Cookies!

-Ironically the key to writing the perfect blog post is embracing the imperfection that is you.
+Ironically the key to writing the best blog post is embracing the imperfection that is you.
 Being perfect isn’t all that its cracked up to be.
 Trust me I know.
 Your imperfections are what make you awesome, those experiences that scarred you or make you different is what will draw your audience, don’t stray from who you are to become part of the collective voice, have your own voice and shout it loud.
 We don’t need another cookie cutter blog, its time to go against the grain.
 Shredded wheat if you will.